 Several HYPE applications are used as demonstrators in on-going research and development projects to train users and collect feedback on existing services.
 Some examples are given below:

-- The interactive maps and graphs from Hypeweb for climate change in Europe are used by European collaborative project AQUACLEW (ERA4CS Grant 690462), to improve the co-creation process, data tailoring and evaluation metrics when developing climate services.
-AQUACLEW brings together nine organisations from across Europe.
-Take a guided tour HERE and give us feedback for co-design!
+- The interactive maps and graphs from Hypeweb for climate change in Europe were used by European collaborative project AQUACLEW (ERA4CS Grant 690462), to improve the co-creation process, data tailoring and evaluation metrics when developing climate services.

 Nutrient Inflow To The Baltic Sea